M-Rifat/Spring-Rain-CDP-Projects/Assignment_1/README.md

 <h3>I got the idea from https://www.technewsworld.com/.
-All information are gatherd from this website.</h3>
+I gathered information from this website and tried to make a sequential structure like that.</h3>

 <h1>Used Tag : </h1><h2> header  ,
            nav  ,